 There is no point in asking for feedback if you do not intend to change your actions.
 With feedback, therefore, comes automatically a personal reflection on our practices, paradigms and ways of doing things.
 Others can give us feedback, but they can’t change us!
 A real motivation to learn and improve is therefore necessary to receive feedback.
 People who are persistent and more successful are the ones who, by trying to improve, trigger the chemical reactions associated with positive feedback by correcting their mistakes.

-So, Do You Know
+So, Do You Know How to Learn?

 Today’s working world is uncertain, volatile and constantly changing.
 The pace of these changes is only increasing, and we must all be able to adapt continuously to new work processes and technologies.
 Learning to learn has become an essential competence to lead a successful career with a sense of accomplishment and enjoyment at work.